 10. Jonathan Soriano (Red Bull Salzburg vs Ajax, 2013/14)

-Red Bull Salzburg were already 2-0 up over Ajax (Sadio Mané scored one of the other goals) in this game, strutting towards a comfortable second-round win.
+Red Bull Salzburg were already 2-0 up against Ajax in this game (Sadio Mané scored one of the other goals), strutting towards a comfortable second-round win.
 So Jonathan Soriano decided to improvise.

 It’s sometimes easy to think that goals from way, way out are lucky; that any footballer could try it and from that point, fortune decides whether it goes in.
 But that doesn’t make them any less satisfying – or aesthetically pleasing.
 This goal was both, the intersection between confidence/arrogance and a clean strike of the ball, leaving Ajax keeper Jasper Cillessen circling underneath it and looking very silly indeed.

 9. Gonzalo Higuain (Napoli vs Legia Warsaw, 2015/16)

 Napoli’s brilliant football is not a new thing.
 They’ve been slicing and dicing teams for years, and one opponent on the receiving end were Legia Warsaw in an otherwise-routine group stage win back in 2015.

 There’s a lovely rhythm to this goal; a sweeping team move from penalty area to penalty area that essentially only involved two players speeding down the left, exchanging flicks and passes until Omar El Kaddouri fed Gonzalo Higuain.
 The Argentine striker then swept home a brilliant shot from outside the box.

 8. Olivier Giroud (Arsenal vs Red Star Belgrade, 2017/18)